Vijay-0307/Review_system/README.md

 ### Setting Up the Database

 1. After connecting to your cluster, create a new database.
-2. Create a collection named `reviews`.
-3. You can also use `scripts/setup_db.py` to create the collection and insert initial reviews.

 ## Setting Up the Environment